tabilzad/ktor-docs-plugin/README.md

 ```

 ### Responses
-Defining response schemas and their corresponding HTTP status codes are done via `@KtorRespons` annotation on an endpoint.
+Defining response schemas and their corresponding HTTP status codes are done via `@KtorResponds` annotation on an endpoint.
 ```kotlin
 @KtorDocs(["Orders"])
 fun Route.ordersRouting() {